isomerpages/nlb-biblioasia/_holding-area/The Making of the Monetary Authority of Singapore: How the MAS Became Singapore’s Central Bank.md

 [^12]: Liew and Wilson, *A History of Money in Singapore*, 351.

-[^13]: Lim Hng Kiang, “MAS Merges with Board of Commissioners of Currency,” in Resilience, Dynamism, Trust, 114.
+[^13]: Lim Hng Kiang, “MAS Merges with Board of Commissioners of Currency,” in *Resilience, Dynamism, Trust*, 114.

-[^14]: Lim, “MAS Merges with Board of Commissioners of Currency,” in Resilience, Dynamism, Trust, 114–15.
+[^14]: Lim, “MAS Merges with Board of Commissioners of Currency,” in *Resilience, Dynamism, Trust*, 114–15.

-[^15]: Lim, “MAS Merges with Board of Commissioners of Currency,” in Resilience, Dynamism, Trust, 115.
+[^15]: Lim, “MAS Merges with Board of Commissioners of Currency,” in *Resilience, Dynamism, Trust*, 115.

 [^16]: Liew and Wilson, A History of Money in Singapore, 352–53.